JosTorre/JosTorre.github.io/content/assets/studentmenu.md

     - *Salmon filet spiced with rosemary, and pepper, covered with a butter lemon sauce, cooked in the oven.*
 - __Fish Burger__
     - *Fried fish filet burger with arugula and siracha mayo sauce.*
+- __Shrimp Quesadilla__
+    - *Marinated fried shrimps in a tortilla with melted cheese, avocado and siracha mayo sauce.*

 ## Drinks